iamasink/homeassistant-rainmeter/README.md

 # home assistant battery level rainmeter skin :3
+A Rainmeter skin which uses the Home Assistant API to get the battery state of a device, and display it on your desktop.

 You will have to modify the skin to include:
  - Your device name
  - Your home assistant url